Quickstart¶

 Local URL: http://localhost:8501

-A service allows you to deploy a web app or a model as a scalable endpoint.
-It lets you configure dependencies, resources, authorization, auto-scaling rules, etc.
+A service allows you to deploy a model or any web app as an endpoint.

 type: service